1964 Niigata earthquake: Fire and liquefaction

 Niigata City, which had just recovered from the Great Niigata Fire of 1955, sustained considerable damage from fire and liquefaction that resulted from the earthquake.
-Aside from the buildings destroyed by liquefaction on the left bank of the Shinano River there was also extensive damage on the right bank.
-The runway of the Niigata Airport was near the hypocenter and was flooded due to liquefaction and the tsunami and a fire broke out inside the airport.
+Aside from the buildings destroyed by liquefaction on the left bank of the Shinano River, there was also extensive damage on the right bank.
+The runway of the Niigata Airport, which was near the hypocenter, was flooded due to liquefaction and the tsunami; and a fire broke out inside the airport.
 Most devastatingly, the pipes of a gasoline tank owned by Showa Shell Sekiyu, located between the airport and the harbor, were also damaged by the shaking.
-Gasoline from the tank was brought to the sea surface by the tsunami and underground water released by the liquefaction and ignited 5 hours after the earthquake.
+Gasoline from the tank was brought to the sea surface by the tsunami and underground water released by the liquefaction, and ignited five hours after the earthquake.
 The fire spread to nearby tanks and induced explosions that fed the fire, allowing it to continue for 12 days.
-The fire spread to nearby residential areas leaving 1407 people displaced.
+The fire spread to nearby residential areas, leaving 1407 people displaced.
 This fire is said to be the worst industrial complex fire in the country's history.
 At the time the cause of the fire was said to be caused by the liquefaction, but later research into large earthquakes revealed that long period ground motion also played a role.

-At the time of the fire, the new specially-designed fire truck for fighting chemical fires had not yet been deployed to Niigata City.
+At the time of the fire, the new specially designed fire truck for fighting chemical fires had not yet been deployed to Niigata City.
 A request was sent to the Fire and Disaster Management Agency and troops were dispatched from the Tokyo division.
 There was a danger of the fire spreading to an attached oxygen tank, but the troops from Tokyo managed to stop it from spreading to the tank, after a 20-hour battle.

 Showa bridge

 The collapse of the Showa bridge in Niigata has been analysed in detail.
 From eyewitness reports it appears that failure began 70 seconds after the start of the earthquake, suggesting that ground motion was not responsible.
-Movement of piles beneath the bridge piers due to lateral spreading caused by liquefaction, is regarded as the main cause of the failure.
+Movement of piles beneath the bridge piers, due to lateral spreading caused by liquefaction, is regarded as the main cause of the failure.